No ESG manager but need to get to grips with EU legislation? We got you!

 It's a lot of initialisms, we know.

-Who is affected by new ESG reporting requirements?
+Who is affected by the new ESG reporting requirements?

 The CSRD impacts primarily medium and large enterprises in the EU and EEA.
 All publicly listed companies (listed on regulated markets in the EU) must comply with CSRD and follow the ESRS for reporting.